 Feast of St. Mary of Egypt

-St. Mary of Egypt Last Communion
+St. Mary Egypt

 It is Lent.
 And in this penitential time, falls the Feast of a saint whose penances can only move one’s heart.